 Although, according to new findings by Genworth, these costs have risen:

 Yes, it can be expensive, but keep in mind the average cost is based on cost of living in your area.
 Genworth has a great calculator you can use to see what it will cost in your city and state.

-Despite the high cost of nursing homes, according to the AARP the majority of residents do not pay out of pocket.
-Approximately 65 percent of nursing home residents are supported by Medicaid, which pays for an average of 45 percent of the total nursing home bill.
+Despite the high cost of nursing homes, according to the AARP, the majority of residents do not pay out of pocket.
+About 2/3 of nursing home residents receive financial support from Medicaid, covering (on average) just under half the nursing home bill costs.
 The same research notes that only 22 percent of current nursing home residents pay out-of-pocket or through private long-term care insurance.